brodriguez8774/django-expanded-test-cases/docs/source/general_usage.rst

 .. warning::

-    While this project can function with ``manage.py test``, the debug output functionality will be effectively unavailable.
-Instead, we strongly recommend considering using PyTest to run project UnitTests.
+    While this project can function with ``manage.py test``, the debug output functionality will send content to the console on every test regardless of pass or fail leading to an overwhelming amount of output.
+Instead, we **strongly** recommend that you consider using PyTest to run tests as PyTest will only output debug info on test failure.

     For an explanation of why this is, see our note on :doc:`Testing Environments <quickstart>`.

-Any testing responses that were generated via the **Django-Expanded-TestCases** assertions and classes can automatically output response debug information, in an attempt to make it faster to troubleshoot failing tests (This functionality can be toggled via the ``DJANGO_EXPANDED_TESTCASES_DEBUG_PRINT`` setting.
+Any testing responses that were generated via the **Django-Expanded-Test-Cases** assertions and classes can automatically output response debug information, in an attempt to make it faster to troubleshoot failing tests (This functionality can be toggled via the ``DJANGO_EXPANDED_TESTCASES_DEBUG_PRINT`` setting.
 See